 For USA or Canadian nationals who return to their home countries for a period of more than 3 months, your cover will cease with effect from the date of your return.

 In order to help our clients keep their prices low, our healthcare plans are fully medically underwritten, meaning pre-existing conditions will not be covered when you apply.
 Depending on your circumstances, we could review these exclusions upon renewal.

 Yes as long as you were an innocent bystander not taking part in the action, and except where the attack involved nuclear, chemical, or biological agents.

 Beyond private medical insurance and personal accident / income protection insurance, IPH also has a strong operation in the UK General Insurance market, offering the following:

 Please read your policy documents carefully to determine what treatment is covered.
 Generally applicable treatments and services must be deemed medically necessary by a physician or surgeon in order for us to cover them.

 There are different processes depending on whether your treatment is done as an out-patient, requires you to be admitted into hospital, or if you require emergency medical evacuation.
 Please see our How to Claim page for the full process.

-13. How will my medical costs be paid?In-patient claims will be settled directly by Global Response, subject to any deductibles on your policy.
+In-patient claims will be settled directly by our Medical Assistance Centre, subject to any deductibles on your policy.
 Out-patient claims will be reimbursed by ICMS in the currency of your plan.
 If requested, we will do our best to reimburse you in another currency.

 If you’d like to reduce the cost of your health insurance policy, you can choose from the following deductibles to receive a discount off your premium: